-- Patients go back to the doctor—assuming due to new years’ resolutions, more money to spend (see previous comment), etc.
+- Patients go back to the doctor—assuming due to new years’ resolutions, more money to spend (see the previous comment), etc.

-- Visits early in year shift to patient responsibility 1-3 months later, resulting in the upward trend we see in March and forward.
+- Visits early in the year shift to patient responsibility 1-3 months later, resulting in the upward trend we see in March and forward.

 - “Holiday hangover” occurs in fall and winter when money is spent on trips, presents, etc.